 The Art Institute of Chicago featured McKenzie in 2014 in an exhibition entitled focus: Lucy McKenzie.

-She is currently a professor of painting at the Kunstakademie Düsseldorf.
+She was a guest professor at the Kunstakademie Düsseldorf 2011-2013.